Graph-Learning-Benchmarks/gli/datasets/cifar/README.md

-# MNIST
+# CIFAR
 ## Data Description

-*MNIST* database (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
-The database is also widely used for training and testing in the field of machine learning.
-It was created by "re-mixing" the samples from NIST's original datasets
+*CIFAR*  (Canadian Institute For Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
+It is one of the most widely used datasets for machine learning research.
+The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.

 Statistics:
 - Nodes: 4939668